hermanlintvelt/aws-java-serverless/aws-sdk-2/expenses-6/README.md

 We can check for the value of the `STAGE` environment variable in our code, and use that to determine what implementation of `DataRepository` to use.
 If it does not equal `testing`, we use `DynamoDBRepository`, else `InMemoryRepository`.

-Since we will do this check in various places, we encapsulate it in a class `DataRepositoryFactory`, and change all the places that instantiated `InMemoryRepository` directly to rather use the `DataRepositoryFactory.getDataRepository()` method.

 ### Update lambda handlers to use new persistence
-TODO: update and try it out
-TODO: show data in console?
+Since we will do this check in various places, we encapsulate it in a class `DataRepositoryFactory`, and change all the places (including tests) that instantiated `InMemoryRepository` directly to rather use the `DataRepositoryFactory.getDataRepository()` method.

+Also remember to take out the call to `expenseAggregate.createMockedData()` in `GetExpensesHandler`.

+Then do:

+* `./gradlew build`
+* 'sls deploy'
+* and send a POST request with new expense to `/expenses` as per earlier iteration.

+Now when you do a GET to `/expenses` endpoint, you should actually get the expense(s) you created via the POST request.

+You can review the data in [the AWS DynamoDB Console](https://af-south-1.console.aws.amazon.com/dynamodbv2/home?region=af-south-1#table?initialTagKey=&name=expenses-development&tab=overview).